 In collaboration with the community, these offerings enable businesses to grow, local residents to find job opportunities, and all of East Harlem to build community at a central location.

 Interested in leasing at La Marqueta?
-Contact Jessica Cagle.
+Contact Jessenia Cagle.

 Already a vendor? eBilling allows you to view your current bill, make online payments, and enroll in paperless billing.